 The specific GMF initiative that is relevant to North Cowichan is the "Capital Project Transportation Networks Commuting Options", which is a combined loan and grant funding program for capital projects that reduce pollution by improving transportation systems and networks.
 This program covers several topics including bike paths, walking and cycling networks that promote accessibility and safety, and evaluation of active transportation infrastructure, among others.

-9.10.5 Other Grant Programs
+9.11.5 Other Grant Programs

-Both the provincial and federal government add grant programs.
 The Municipality should continue to monitor available opportunities to leverage funding for their transportation network.